Behavior-based safety

 Behavior-based safety (BBS) is the "application of science of behavior change to real world safety problems". or "A process that creates a safety partnership between management and employees that continually focuses people's attentions and actions on theirs, and others, daily safety behavior."
 BBS "focuses on what people do, analyzes why they do it, and then applies a research-supported intervention strategy to improve what people do".
 At its very core BBS is based on a larger scientific field called organizational behavior management.

+History

+BBS is considered to have emerged in the U.S. in the 1970s.
+The psychological roots of these concepts stem from the work of B.F.
+Skinner and the ideas of behaviorism.
+Behaviorism involves the understanding that human behavior is learned through reinforcement, punishment, or other consequences in the environment.
+As behaviorism evolved in the field of psychology, experimental behavior analysis and applied behavior analysis emerged as therapeutic techniques and intervention strategies.
+This connects to how BBS is an approach that focuses on what an individual is doing, analyzes reasoning behind a current action, and then prescribes an intervention to change behavioral outcomes in the workplace.

+Application

-In a safety management system based upon the hierarchy of hazard control, BBS may be applied to internalise hazard avoidance strategies or administrative controls (including use of personal protective equipment), but should not be used in preference to the implementation of reasonably practicable safety measures further up the hierarchy.
+In a safety management system based upon the hierarchy of hazard control, BBS may be applied to internalize hazard avoidance strategies or administrative controls (including use of personal protective equipment), but should not be used in preference to the implementation of reasonably practicable safety measures further up the hierarchy.

+Behavior-based safety systems may vary across workplaces, but there are five common elements that they will share: